Brucellosis

-Brucellosis is a zoonosis spread primarily via ingestion of unpasteurized milk from infected animals.
+Brucellosis is a zoonotic disease spread primarily via ingestion of unpasteurized milk from infected animals.
 It is also known as undulant fever, Malta fever, and Mediterranean fever.

-The bacteria causing this disease, Brucella, are small, Gram-negative, nonmotile, nonspore-forming, rod-shaped (coccobacilli) bacteria.
-They function as facultative intracellular parasites, causing chronic disease, which usually persists for life.
+The causative agents, Brucella, are small, Gram-negative, nonmotile, nonspore-forming, rod-shaped (coccobacilli) bacteria.
+They function as facultative intracellular parasites, and can cause lifelong chronic disease.
 Four species infect humans: B. abortus, B. canis, B. melitensis, and B. suis.
 B. abortus is less virulent than B. melitensis and is primarily a disease of cattle.
 B. canis affects dogs.
 B. melitensis is the most virulent and invasive species; it usually infects goats and occasionally sheep.
 B. suis is of intermediate virulence and chiefly infects pigs.
 Symptoms include profuse sweating and joint and muscle pain.
 Brucellosis has been recognized in animals and humans since the early 20th century.